 3. Execute stop | Implement the stopping action | Control over the situation |

-Stopping in crisis management is often about damage control.
+Stopping in crisis management focuses on damage control.
 It’s quick, decisive, and can help the impact of a crisis.

 Comparing Intentions and Outcomes

-Knowing the difference between prevention and stopping helps us.
+It’s useful to understand how prevention and stopping are not the same.
 It helps us understand actions and their results.
-This section delves into these differences by assessing intentions and resulting impacts.
+This section looks at how intentions differ and their effects.

 Proactive vs Reactive Approaches

-Proactive measures aim to prevent an action even before it begins.
-They involve strategic planning and forward-thinking to cut potential problems.
+Proactive measures work to stop an action before it starts.
+They need to plan carefully and think ahead to avoid problems.
 Reactive strategies focus on stopping an action.
 They act after it has started.
-They need quick responses and are often implemented under pressure.
+They need fast answers and often work under pressure.

 - Prevention: Vaccinations to avert illness.